mpheath/make-scite-collection/readme.md

 Created as a basic setup for new users to start with, or to quickly setup for some portable setup of SciTE.
 Once the setup is done, then the files can be copied to a more permanent location to be customized more and to be put to use.
 As been mentioned, 32 bit SciTE does not work with *rluawfx.dll*, so it's features will not be available.
 If using SciTE 32 bit, *SciTEStartup.lua* created may be much smaller.

-If [json.lua] is supplied, it's license is MIT. *json.lua* can be quite useful for getting data from the json files created by these scripts.
+If [json.lua] is supplied, it's license is [MIT]. *json.lua* can be quite useful for getting data from the json files created by these scripts.

 If *SciTELauncher.au3* is supplied, compile with latest [AutoIt3] *Aut2Exe.exe* compiler.
 The setup script may prompt to download *Aut2Exe.exe* and will do the compile automatically.
 If you accept to download *Aut2Exe.exe*, you accept the [AutoIt3 License].
 The launcher executable can be passed a *-register* argument to open a Gui to register or unregister some registry entries in `HKCU\Software\Classes` or the option of `HKLM\Software\Classes`.
 Ensure the launcher is in it's correct location before registering.
 Once registered, look for the item named SciTE in the context menu.
 The context menu entry will display for any file or directory background.